Utumno/Utumno.github.io/source/_posts/2014-01-05-pythons-super.markdown

 And that explains why one must always call super in a method meant to be overridden in a MI setting but when we need also the super class implementation.

 Btw for Java people - [there is no automatic constructor call in  Python](http://stackoverflow.com/questions/2399307/python-invoke-super-constructor/2399332#2399332).
-You must call `super.__init__` manually and that's where this post started from.
+You must call `super.__init__` manually and that's where this post comes from.

 References: